-Business View Magazine interviews Teresa Wankin, General Secretary of CANTO, as part of our focus on best practices of Caribbean businesses.
+Business View Caribbean interviews Teresa Wankin, General Secretary of CANTO, as part of our focus on best practices of Caribbean businesses.

 The telecommunications industry is an agile one which is in constant transformation.
 Navigating and understanding it all takes time and patience.

 Enter CANTO, formerly known as the Caribbean Association of National Telecommunications Organizations, and its vision of becoming “the leading authority in shaping information, communication, and technology in the Caribbean Region and the Americas.”
 By forming a trade association that now comprises some 130 different member organizations, CANTO has helped it members work together, collectively, for the betterment of all stakeholders and by extension, the region.